Walkthrough: Collecting Data Using a Windows Form

 Use Windows Forms controls on an Excel workbook or a Word document.
 For more information, see Windows Forms Controls on Office Documents Overview.

-Modify the user interface of a Microsoft Office application from a document-level customization or an VSTO Add-in.
+Modify the user interface of a Microsoft Office application from a document-level customization or an application-level add-in.
 For more information, see Office UI Customization.